openhab/openhabian/docs/openhabian.md

 ### Did my Installation succeed?
 What to do in case of a problem?
 openHABian setup will take 15 up to 45 minutes to complete all steps, depending on your device's performance and your internet connection.

-Watch the progress on the console or the web interface at <https://yourIP:81/> or <http://openhabian/> if that name has become available.
+Watch the progress on the console or the web interface at <http://(yourIP):81/> or <http://openhabian:81/> if that name has become available.
 Double-check the IP address and name with your router while you wait.
-If there is absolutely no output for more than 10 minutes, your installation has failed in the first initialization phase.
-There probably is a problem with the way your router or local network are setup.
+If there is absolutely no output for more than 10 minutes, there probably is a problem with the way your router or local network are setup.
-Read on in the [Troubleshooting](#troubleshooting) section or move on to the [DEBUG guide](openhabian-DEBUG.md).
+Read on in the [Troubleshooting](#troubleshooting) section.
-You can set `debugmode=maximum` in `openhabian.conf` right on first install, too, to get to see what openHABian is doing
+Set `debugmode=maximum` in `openhabian.conf` to see what openHABian is doing.

 After a few minutes of boot up time, you can [connect to the SSH console](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md) of your device.
 During the setup process you'll be redirected to the live progress report of the setup (you can Ctrl-C to get into the shell).